britishgas-engineering/ya-done-appium/README.md

 ### THIS IS A WORK IN PROGRESS (BETA VERSION, THERE MAY STILL BE ISSUES.
 PLEASE RAISE)

+### From Version 0.3.0
+- set up works with async and await ensure you have _babel-polyfill_
+- added log the _this_ available in steps
+- added global logging availability

   **Ready to use yadda BBD test framework with appium and chai**

 ```js